mszegedy/plea/story/ch-2.md

 The two of them departed in opposite ways, leaving Sofia to awkwardly shuffle over to the common area.
 She decided to prepare the storm kettle for transportation while she waited.

 A muffled voice came from the bathroom.
-"Oh my _God!_"
+"Oh my _god!_"

 ---